Take your block inside as soon as possible!

 Oil & Maintenance

-- We recommend and sell Walrus oil.
-They have an awesome combination of bees wax and mineral oil.
+We recommend and sell our own board conditioning oil – RWB Oil 16oz for $19.99.
+It is an awesome combination of bees wax and mineral oil.
 A little bit of this goes a long way.

 Caring For Your Blocks

 Pour a palm-size of oil in the center of the board, cover every part of the wood surface in oil.
 Let it soak for at least 30 mins (overnight doesn’t hurt!) then wipe excess with a towel.

 When “you” first receive is the most important time to oil it.
 You can’t oil it too much especially early on!
 For the first 2 months, we recommend you oil your block weekly top and bottom.
 Moving forward oil your block whenever it looks dry and at the least once a month.

 - Scrape off big pieces to trash, scrub with warm running water with kitchen scrub or bristle brush and dish soap.
 (Do Not Submerge)

 - We commonly use a spray made of Thieves Essential Oil + Water solution.